Elleined/php-core/README.md

 1. **Class Names:**
    - Use PascalCase for class names.
    - Use Abstract word for abstract classes. `class AbstractClass`
-   - Use Interface work for interfaces. `interface MyInterface`
+   - Use Interface word for interfaces. `interface MyInterface`
+   - Use Exception word for exception classes `class MyException`
      - Example: `class MyClass`

 3. **Method Names:**